makyo/writing/content/work/sawtooth/every-angel-is-terrifying/every-angel-is-terrifying.md

 We'd settled down on a pair of folding camp chairs in a small park and were sharing an inexpensive can of wine --- though perhaps 'inexpensive' isn't a necessary prefix to 'can of wine', but they looked like sodas from a distance, so they worked well for picnics.
 Before us rose a slow slope, the neatly manicured grass of the park ending abruptly at the base of a dun-colored hill.

 "That's hardly a mountain," I laughed.
-"Though I guess you saw the ones in Sawtooth."

-He nodded.
-"Yeah."
+"Yeah, but, like...in Sawtooth.
+Those were real mountains."

-"What do you mean, different kind of height, though?"
+"Fair.
+What do you mean, different kind of height, though?"

 Peter took a long sip from the can, and we sat in silence, waiting for the last of the sun to slip off the tip of Camel's Back.
 Once it had settled into the evening with the rest of us, he continued.
 "It's so haphazard.
 All the buildings in the city, they're all so regular, even when they're tall.
 I can stand by the base and look straight up and know --- *know* --- that I will see sky.
 I don't feel that way with mountains."